- Bachelor of Medicine, Bachelor of Surgery (MD) - Madras Medical College, Chennai, India

 With a prestigious scholarship from the American College of Surgeons during his residency, he then turned his attention to research with a two-year fellowship at the Hillman Cancer Center, part of the University of Pittsburgh Cancer Institute, where his research focused on developing oncolytic viral gene therapies (for example, using genetically modified viruses to infect and kill cancer cells).

-Dr. Prag also completed two clinical fellowships, first at Roswell Park Cancer Institute in complex general surgical oncology and then at the University of Texas M. D. Anderson Cancer Center, where he trained specifically in hepatopancreaticobiliary surgery.
+Dr. Prag also completed two clinical fellowships, first at Roswell Park Cancer Institute in complex general surgical oncology and then at the University of Texas MD Anderson Cancer Center, where he trained specifically in hepatopancreaticobiliary surgery.

 At CTCA, Dr. Prag focuses on tumors of the gastrointestinal tract, liver and pancreas and peritoneal surface malignancies.
 He employs advanced techniques and quality standard of care practices to treating a range of cancers, with a particular focus on advanced and metastatic disease.
 Drawing from a wide selection of approaches, including minimally invasive surgical techniques and robotics, Dr. Prag works with a team of surgical specialists who strive to develop treatment plans for even the most difficult situations, with a balanced approach intended to improve the quality of patients’ lives.
 “My goal for cancer patients is to add years to their lives, and life to their years,” says Dr. Prag.

 In addition to treating patients, Dr. Prag has always loved writing about and teaching science and medicine.
 He has published several research articles in prominent medical journals in recent years, has authored several book chapters on surgical oncology, and served as editor of a textbook on surgical oncology.
 He has presented his work at several professional national conferences across the United States and has been an invited speaker by the American College of Surgeons and multiple international institutions.
+Dr. Prag also serves as Adjunct Clinical Assistant Professor of Surgery at the Oklahoma State University Center of Health Sciences, and as Adjunct Clinical Preceptor in Surgery at the Arkansas College of Osteopathic Medicine.

 Besides caring for patients, Dr. Prag also loves spending time with his family, including his wife, daughter and extended family.
 He is passionate about music, writing and public outreach focused on cancer care.